What Is a Good Download and Upload Speed?

 What is a good download speed?

-While “good” download speeds have varied in number over the past couple of decades, the Federal Communications Commission (FCC) most recently made a recommendation for 100 Mbps download speeds.
+While what's considered a “good” download speed has varied over the past couple of decades, the Federal Communications Commission (FCC) most recently made a recommendation for 100 Mbps download speeds.
 That should support a family of three to four people and provide a decent overall speed.

-If your family uses the internet for work and recreational activities, you may find that your download speeds vary depending on the time of day and the types of online activities that are drawing on your network.
+If your family uses the internet for work and recreational activities, you may find that your download speeds can change.
+Your speeds will vary depending on the time of day and the types of online activities that are drawing on your network.

 Consider an average family of four and their usage patterns.
 One adult may use the internet for streaming video, while another is shopping online.
 One child may be playing video games with friends while another is updating various social media apps.